 Average purchases refers to the number of times an average customer transacts with the business.
 For the sake of this calculation, the base period is a year.
-However, CLTV can be calculate for shorter periods, like a quarter or a month.
+However, CLTV can be calculated for shorter periods, like a quarter or a month.

 Net Margins per Purchase (Excluding Fixed and Sunk Costs)